Long Term Events

-Robert McNamara US Secretary for Defence returned from visiting South Vietnam and declared that the United States could win the war in Vietnam.
+Robert McNamara US Secretary for Defence returned from visiting South Vietnam and declared that he believed the United States could win the war in Vietnam.
 He advocated a greater US military involvement.

-Kennedy’s military advisors in Laos had managed to neutralise the country.
-It was a greed that a coalition government should govern Laos but Laotian Communists would not co-operate and Ho Chi Minh was still using trails through Laos to reach South Vietnam
+Kennedy’s military advisers in Laos had managed to neutralise the country.
+It was agreed that a coalition government should govern Laos but the Laotian Communists would not co-operate and Ho Chi Minh was still using trails through Laos to reach South Vietnam so the venture failed.

-Kennedy sent Mike Mansfield to South Vietnam to assess the situation again.
+President Kennedy sent Mike Mansfield to South Vietnam to re-assess the situation.
 Mansfield came to the same conclusion as Galbraith had a year earlier, that Diem was weak and that further American involvement would not result in victory.
 Kennedy questioned Mansfield saying that he had been given different reports.
 Weighing up all the reports Kennedy remained cautious against sending in American ground troops.

 Battle of Ap Bac